 How to serve and and store

 These are best served fresh so that the rice is nice and soft and the nori is not too soggy.
-It’s perfect with a side of poke too.
+It’s perfect with a side of ahi tuna poke or salmon poke bowls too.
 If you have leftovers, you can wrap them individually in a piece of cling-wrap tightly so they don’t dry out.
 Once refrigerated they need to be microwaved in 30-second intervals until they are nice and warm.
 They are good in the fridge for about 3 days.

 - 1 can Spam

 - furikake optional additions to rice

 - rice cooker or other way of cooking rice